 Companies frequently need to conduct meetings of various stakeholders.
 It could be a gathering of employees for a pep talk or to give out awards, shareholders for annual conferences, or suppliers.
 Perhaps there’s a conference to attend with various speakers drawing an audience.
 Whatever the reason, there’s definitely a need for finding venues that are conveniently located for those who need to attend.
-There are of course several agencies that provide lists of meeting rooms for hire, and organizations can perform exhaustive searches based on various factors such as location, price, facilities offered, size, and much more.
+There are of course several agencies that provide lists of meeting rooms for hire internationally, and organizations can perform exhaustive searches based on various factors such as location, price, facilities offered, size, and much more.

 But this is the age of the Internet.
 A commonly accepted view amongst those who enjoy predicting technological trends is that it’s a battle between communication and transportation.
 If the medium exists for perfect and seamless communication between any number of individuals, the need for travel will be lost.
 If it’s possible to travel instantly to a place, the need for communication tools will be lost.
 We seem to have hit a dead end as far as travel speeds are concerned.
 Planes are not really getting any faster and super speed travel has taken a backseat in the budgets of governments and corporations.